(updated May 1, 2023)

 DROP OFF AND PICK UP

-Please pick up your child on time – this helps your child feel secure and comfortable at school.
-Also please be advised that the town of Gibsons has a “no idling” bylaw which means that vehicles stopped for longer than 2 minutes must turn off their engines.
-Respect the rule and shut off your engines – the playground is right beside the parking lot, and no one wants our children breathing in additional pollution.
+Please pick up your child on time –Also please be advised that the Town of Gibsons has a “no idling” bylaw which means that vehicles stopped for longer than 2 minutes must turn off their engines.
+Please respect this rule and shut off your engines – the playground is right beside the parking lot.

 Arrangements for the children’s transportation to and from preschool remain the responsibility of each parent.
 You may form “carpools” but do inform the teacher of these arrangements and any daily deviations.
 All parents who drive young children (especially those driving in carpools and on children’s excursions) must increase their third party liability insurance to a minimum of one million dollars.
 All children must be in appropriate car seats as per B.C. law.